jandamm/zgenom/README.md

 - [antigen](https://github.com/zsh-users/antigen) - popular and mature
 - [zplug](https://github.com/b4b4r07/zplug) - well performing and has a fancy UI
 - [zinit](https://github.com/zdharma/zinit) - very much magic and a turbo mode

+## Feedback

+If you like this plugin, star it!
+It's a great way of getting feedback.
+The same goes for reporting issues or feature requests.